Cleanroom: Basic construction

-Air flow principles
+Airflow principles

-Cleanrooms maintain particulate-free air through the use of either HEPA or ULPA filters employing laminar or turbulent air flow principles.
-Laminar, or unidirectional, air flow systems direct filtered air downward or in horizontal direction in a constant stream towards filters located on walls near the cleanroom floor or through raised perforated floor panels to be recirculated.
-Laminar air flow systems are typically employed across 80% of a cleanroom ceiling to maintain constant air processing.
-Stainless steel or other non shedding materials are used to construct laminar air flow filters and hoods to prevent excess particles entering the air.
-Turbulent, or non unidirectional, air flow uses both laminar air flow hoods and nonspecific velocity filters to keep air in a cleanroom in constant motion, although not all in the same direction.
+Cleanrooms maintain particulate-free air through the use of either HEPA or ULPA filters employing laminar or turbulent airflow principles.
+Laminar, or unidirectional, airflow systems direct filtered air downward or in horizontal direction in a constant stream towards filters located on walls near the cleanroom floor or through raised perforated floor panels to be recirculated.
+Laminar airflow systems are typically employed across 80% of a cleanroom ceiling to maintain constant air processing.
+Stainless steel or other non shedding materials are used to construct laminar airflow filters and hoods to prevent excess particles entering the air.
+Turbulent, or non-unidirectional, airflow uses both laminar airflow hoods and nonspecific velocity filters to keep air in a cleanroom in constant motion, although not all in the same direction.
 The rough air seeks to trap particles that may be in the air and drive them towards the floor, where they enter filters and leave the cleanroom environment.
-US FDA and EU have laid down guidelines and limit for microbial contamination which is very stringent to ensure freedom from microbial contamination in pharmaceutical products.
-Plenums between air handlers and fan filter units along with sticky mats may also be used.
+US FDA and EU have laid down stringent guidelines and limits to ensure freedom from microbial contamination in pharmaceutical products.
+Plenums between air handlers and fan filter units, along with sticky mats, may also be used.

-In addition to air filters, clean rooms can also use ultraviolet light to disinfect the air.
+In addition to air filters, cleanrooms can also use ultraviolet light to disinfect the air.
 UV devices can be fitted into ceiling light fixtures and irradiate air, killing potentially infectious particulates, including 99.99 percent of airborne microbial and fungal contaminants.
 UV light has previously been used to clean surface contaminants in sterile environments such as hospital operating rooms.
-Their use in other clean rooms may increase as equipment becomes more affordable.
+Their use in other cleanrooms may increase as equipment becomes more affordable.
 Potential advantages of UV-based decontamination includes a reduced reliance on chemical disinfectants and the extension of HVAC filter life.